terraformbot/test/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
 name: Feature request
-about: Suggest a new feature or other enhancement.
+about: Suggest a new feature or other enhancement for the SDK.
 labels: enhancement
 ---